TonyCongqianWang/cv_facedetection_eval/README.md

 ## Extending Original Tests

 Extending tests by using multiple configurations for both detectors and measuring inference time on two different machines (see below).
-For YuNet uint8 and fp32 weights are used while for the CascadeClassifier two haar-feature based and two lbp-feature based configurations are used.
+For YuNet uint8 and fp32 weights are used while for the CascadeClassifier four haar-feature based and two lbp-feature based configurations are used.
 All configurations are taken from the opencv repositories.
 Images are resized crops from the WiderFace dataset, similar to the ones used in the [original blog post](https://opencv.org/blog/opencv-face-detection-cascade-classifier-vs-yunet/).

 Laptop Info:
 Architecture: x86-64